code-server-boilerplates/starter-pack-as-base-image/README.md

-# Boilerplate for Helm Charts development + using Okteto CLI
+# Boilerplate for developing and managing Cloud-Native applications

 This deploy-code-server template uses the `starter-pack` GHCR image as its base image in this real-life example.
-For those of you who want to just use this repo, this Docker image is for basic Kubernetes cluster management and for deploying Kubernetes stuff with Okteto CLI.
+For those of you who want to just use this repo, this Docker image is for development, deployment and management/adminstration of cloud-native applications, deployed at cloud platforms like Google Kubernetes Platform and on-permises, in either plain Docker + Kubernetes method or with help of the Hashi stack (HashiCorp Terraform, Vault, Consul, etc.) or other tools like Okteto Cloud/Enterprise.

 ## Tools Included